 In 1943, Horn became a naturalized American citizen and was soon inducted into the U.S. Army.
 He was assigned to the Detailed Interrogation Center, and by 1945 was serving as a lieutenant in the Third Army Intelligence Center.
 His German language skills were put to use interrogating prisoners of war and personnel of the Gestapo and S.S.
-Immediately following the official end of the war, Horn was assigned to the Head Intelligence Unit of the Monuments, Fine Arts & Archives Section (MFAA)and became one of the Monuments Men responsible for tracking and recovering art works and other cultural heritage objects that had been systematically looted and hidden by the Nazis.
+Horn later continued his interrogation work in the Supreme Headquarters Allied Expeditionary Force (SHAEF).
+After the war, Horn was assigned to the Army Intelligence Unit of the Monuments, Fine Arts & Archives Section (MFAA) and became one of the Monuments Men responsible for tracking and recovering art works and other cultural heritage objects that had been systematically looted and hidden by the Nazis.

-Horn led the team of Monuments Men who recovered the stolen Crown Jewels of the Holy Roman Empire.
+Horn led the team of Monuments Men who recovered the stolen Crown Jewels or Imperial Regalia of the Holy Roman Empire.
 The Crown Jewels, including a crown and sceptre, were discovered walled up in a passage in Nuremburg.
 Horn also recovered a collection of gold coins valued at $2,000,000 in 1946.
-He tracked the coins primarily through interrogations of the wife of Edeltraut von Hummel.
-Edeltraut's husband Helmuth von Hummel served as the chief secretary to SS Major Martin Bormann.
+He tracked the coins primarily through interrogations of Edeltraut von Hummel.
+Edeltraut's husband Helmuth von Hummel served as the chief secretary to Martin Bormann, leader of the Nazi Party Chancellery.